alixlb/DH150---Fall-2020/assignment7/high_fidelity.md

 **To view the prototype wireflow on figma click [here](https://www.figma.com/file/O7fSlTmmPFmKkmCB7OhPwB/150-Final-Project-week-8?node-id=0%3A1)

+### Cognitive Walk-through
+Cognitive walk-throught questions examiners about the overall look of the project as well asks them to complete a set of task and question how  easy or not it was to complete.
+I did one for everyone of my tasks and recorded a screenshot of the userflow.

 ### Task 1 - Filters
 In this task, the user will be Evalyn, a persona that wants to use the filters to find the workout she is looking for more easily.
 *See [video of walkthrough](https://drive.google.com/file/d/17BimIqeHTOu0yMdfrw9eXBtr2Jv4KXku/view?usp=sharing) Click here to find [Comments](https://docs.google.com/document/d/1W5ElvFpQNlcbxCVg8f6cE9sfT5EHaioIs9VUQIuPaAk/edit?usp=sharing)*

  Key takeways/Things to improve on:
  * Add an input field interaction to the home page search button.
  * Fix the scrolling for the category filter and instructor filter in the more filter options.

 ### Task 2 - Reviews
 In this task, the user will be Mary, a persona who wants to see other people’s review of the class before joining .
 *See [video of walkthrough](https://drive.google.com/file/d/1hJBQK4Y2kSr7yeT3PsaiW-zsuMIrmHrI/view?usp=sharing)